dimitris-nik/ShaderWallpaper/README.md

 # Shader Wallpaper 🎨

 An Android Live Wallpaper app that brings mesmerizing, real-time shader graphics right to your home screen.
-Browse, customize, and apply stunning shader-based wallpapers with complete control over how they look and perform.
+Browse, customize, and apply stunning shader-based wallpapers with complete control over how they look.

 Here are some of the shader wallpapers in action!